Finger and Partial Hand Devices in Action

 Passive prostheses help provide function for everyday life but do not have active grasp and release.
 Watch Mason use hers to play the piano:

 Another option is ratcheting fingers.
-Point Designs offers digits that can handle rugged use and bear a lot of weight.
+Passive positional digits can handle rugged use and bear a lot of weight.
 You can learn more about them in our Patient Success Story video about Mark Betters, below:

 The benefits of passive prostheses are that they are lightweight and require lower maintenance than other prosthetic options.
 They also provide more surface area for your hand and they protect your residual limb.
 When compared with other prosthetic options, though, passive devices have a limited ability to grasp objects and assist with two-handed tasks.

-All cosmetic prostheses are also passive.
-Some people have moveable joints as part of their cosmetic fingers, so they can position them to hold a soda can or pen.
-Learn more about cosmetic prostheses and how we can match them to any skin tone.
+All silicone restoration prostheses are also passive.
+Learn more about passive silicone restorations and how we can match them to any skin tone.

 Body-Powered